makdefense/makdefense-portfolio/Cyber Security 101/Command LIne/windows-command-line.md

 ## Reflection

-> This lab provided me with knowledge about
+> This lab provided me with knowledge about Basic System Information, network troubleshooting using different commands, File and Disk Management, and Task and Process Management.